#1 of 30 Places to Visit in Varanasi

 #2 of 30 Places to Visit in Varanasi

-At a distance of 6 km from Varanasi Junction, Dasashwamedh Ghat is a ghat on the banks of River Ganga in the holy town of Varanasi.
-Located close to Vishwanath Temple, Dasashwamedh Ghat is one of the oldest ghats in Varanasi and also one of the popular places to visit in Varanasi.
+At a distance of 6 Km from Varanasi Junction, Dasashwamedh Ghat is a sacred ghat on the banks of River Ganga in the holy town of Varanasi.
+Located close to Vishwanath Temple, Dasashwamedh Ghat is the main ghat in Varanasi, and also one of the popular places to visit as part of the Varanasi luxury tours.
+This is also the busiest ghat.
+On the tenth waxing fortnight of the Jyeshtha (May/June) worship of the Ganga is celebrated on a grand scale in the Ganga temple at the top of the ghat.
+Dashashwamedh Ghat is a popular destination for pilgrims and tourists who come to witness the sacred rituals, take part in boat rides, and soak in the spiritual ambiance of Varanasi.

 ...read more